All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 How to switch to liraglutide 1.8mg.
 Covers stepping up from 1.2mg, switching from Victoza to Saxenda at this dose, what the transition feels like, and pen supply considerations.

 Switching to liraglutide 1.8mg is the third dose increase in the titration, moving up from 1.2mg after at least one week at that level.
 The increase is made by dialing the same pen to 1.8mg.
-This 50 percent increase is the largest remaining proportional step in the titration, making it the most significant transition you will feel.
+This 50 percent increase is the largest remaining proportional step in the titration, making it the most significant transition you'll feel.
 Most patients handle it smoothly, but this is the dose where GI side effects are most likely to appear during the dose-escalation process.

 Standard Titration: 1.2mg to 1.8mg